 The Nautilus U618 is a popular home upright bike that offers a good combination of performance and price.
 For roughly $600, you get a comfortable stationary bike that is loaded with workout options and easy to set up.

 Highlights for the U618 include 29 workout programs, bluetooth connectivity to fitness apps, and an included chest strap heart rate monitor.

 Simply put- the U618 isn’t perfect, but for the price it’s tough to beat (I actually think it’s one of the best upright bikes on the market).

 If you’re looking for a nice stationary bike to add to your home gym, the Nautilus U618 may be a good choice.
 This review is here to help you figure that out.

 In this review, we’ll discuss everything this bike does and doesn’t have going for it.
 In the end, you’ll know everything you need to know about this model to decide whether or not it’s the right fit for ya.

 The Nautilus U618 Upright Bike

-Nautilus is owned by the same parent company that owns Schwinn (ICON Fitness).
-You’ll notice a lot of similarities between the 2 brands, but there are some subtle differences.
+The Nautilus brand is part of Nautilus, Inc. (makes sense) which owns several other brands like Schwinn and Bowflex.
+You’ll notice a lot of similarities between the 2 brands (Nautilus and Schwinn that is), but there are some subtle differences.